slamora/brackets-wiki/CodeMirror-v3-integration.md

 * delCharLeft isn't implemented, so delete key doesn't work (maybe the function names for some handlers have changed?)

 **Missing functionality:**
-* Don't currently have a way to measure the full visible height of a document (totalHeight()) for inline editor
 * No way to turn off fixed gutter

 **Inline editor bugs:**